ConservationMetrics/gc-docs/docs/reference/gc-toolkit/onboarding/index.md

 #### Existing data

-You will notice that there are a few folders already available in your Files view, and that more might appear without you doing it.
+You will notice that there are a few folders already available in your Filebrowser view, and that more might appear without you doing it.
-This happens because Files is also used for Guardian Connector tools to preserve data that you get from other services.
+This happens because Filebrowser is also used for Guardian Connector tools to preserve data that you get from other services.

 Examples of this would be:
 - Alerts’ images and data